The Godfather (wrestler): Proposed WCW Run (1996)

+Second Return to World Wrestling Federation/Entertainment (1997–2002)

 Nation of Domination (1997–1998)

 Wright was asked to return in 1997, with the original plans being for him to revive the Papa Shango character.
-Instead he returned as Kama, now billed under his full name, "Kama Mustafa".
-He was announced as the first member of Faarooq's faction the Nation of Domination.
+Instead he returned as Kama, now billed under his full name, "Kama Mustafa", joining Faarooq's faction the Nation of Domination.
 On the June 16 episode of Raw, Mustafa and Faarooq defeated Ahmed Johnson and The Undertaker.
 Mustafa became increasingly known as "The Godfather" of the Nation, a moniker which was the brainchild of Wright's wife and would become his official ring name in mid-1998.
 He stood with the Nation when Rocky Maivia became the leader shortly after Wrestlemania XIV, standing with Maivia, Mark Henry, D'Lo Brown, and later Owen Hart after he joined the stable in early May 1998.

 In 1998, The Godfather (known to wrestlers as a genuine tough guy) competed in the WWF Brawl for All; which was a strictly voluntary boxing / shoot fighting competition, eventually won by Bart Gunn.
-On a July 27 episode of Raw is War, Wright debuted his "Hos", during a tag-match, with Nation member Mark Henry against the Legion of Doom.
+On a July 27 episode of Raw is War, Wright debuted his "Ho’s", during a tag-match, with Nation member Mark Henry against the Legion of Doom.
 The Nation lasted until around September 1998 and officially disbanded in October 1998 when Henry attacked the Nation's leader The Rock.

 The Godfather (1998–2000)

 After The Nation split up, Wright had his most successful run with the company under the hugely popular persona of "The Godfather".
 The Godfather character would be constantly surrounded by "hos" – in reality girls from local strip clubs, actresses, or up-and-coming female wrestlers (Victoria and Lita were the best-known wrestlers to play the role, while Ivory was offered the role but was discouraged from accepting by Luna Vachon).
 He would offer his opponents the right to use these girls for "any purpose" if they would forfeit the match to him.
+The Godfather first walked out with his "hos" on the July 27, 1998 episode of Raw Is War.

 The gimmick was highly popular with audiences, and he defeated Goldust for the WWF Intercontinental Championship on the April 12, 1999, episode of Raw Is War.
 He was Owen Hart's scheduled opponent for the title at Over the Edge; Hart was fatally injured during a live stunt prior to the match's time.
 The Godfather was scheduled to lose the title to Hart's character, "The Blue Blazer," that night.
 The Godfather would instead lose the title to Hart's tag team partner Jeff Jarrett a week later.
 On the March 16, 2000, episode of SmackDown!, he picked up the biggest win of his career, when he defeated the WWF Champion Triple H, due to interference from Shane McMahon and Big Show.